-- Largely due to years of pay disadvantages, decreased access to employer-sponsored pension plans, and a stunning lack of overall wealth accumulation, Black women over 65 have the lowest household income of any demographic group in America. - ➤ Black women too are especially at risk of poverty in their retirement years.
-In fact, as retirees, Black women experience a poverty rate fully five times that of white men (16% vs. 3%). - ➤ Due to lower marriage rates and higher divorce rates, Black women are much less likely than other women to be eligible for Social Security Spouse or Widow Benefits.
-In fact the number of Black women who do not qualify for this benefit is double that of white women (34% vs. 14%).
+- Largely due to years of pay disadvantages, decreased access to employersponsored pension plans, and a stunning lack of overall wealth accumulation, Black women over 65 have the lowest household income of any demographic group in America. - ➤ Black women too are especially at risk of poverty in their retirement years.
+As retirees, Black women experience a poverty rate fully five times that of white men (16% vs. 3%). - ➤ Due to lower marriage rates and higher divorce rates, Black women are much less likely than other women to be eligible for Social Security Spouse or

-Still, Black women are especially reliant on Social Security in their retirement years.
-In fact, if it were not for social security, the poverty rate for Black women would more than double.
+- Widow Benefits.
+In fact, the number of Black women who fail to qualify for this benefit is more than double that of white women (34% vs. 14%). - > Still, Black women are especially reliant on Social Security in their retirement years.
+If it were not for social security, the poverty rate for Black women seniors would more than double.